-Treating severe covid-19 patients with arthritis drug yields inconsistent results, studies show
+New results from a once-promising therapy show the difficulty of treating covid-19

 Of the trio of new studies, the largest — an observational study involving about 4,000 people — compared patients who received tocilizumab within 48 hours of being admitted to the intensive care unit against those who did not.
 People treated with the drug were less likely to die, with a mortality rate of 28 percent vs. 37 percent, the study authors found.

-“That’s a pretty significant difference,” said study author Shruti Gupta, a physician at Brigham and Women’s Hospital in Boston, showing a 10-percent boost in mortality between the two groups.
+“That’s a pretty significant difference,” said study author Shruti Gupta, a physician at Brigham and Women’s Hospital in Boston, showing a 10 percent boost in mortality between the two groups.

 The other two new tocilizumab studies were randomized, controlled trials — considered the gold standard for clinical research because patients are allocated a treatment by chance to eliminate confounding factors.
 One trial, which took place in 24 hospitals across Italy, compared 60 people who received the drug and 63 people who didn’t.
 Tocilizumab did not benefit the patients in that trial, who received oxygen but were not sick enough to be admitted to the ICU.

-Brigham and Women’s Hospital doctor and Harvard Medical School professor David Leaf, an author of the observational study, said timing and disease severity may explain some of the inconsistency in the results.
+Brigham and Women’s Hospital physician David Leaf, an author of the observational study, said timing and disease severity may explain some of the inconsistency in the results.
 Leaf, Gupta and their co-authors focused on patients who received the drug relatively early.

-"You want to give it before irreversible organ injury has occurred,” Leaf said.
+“You want to give it before irreversible organ injury has occurred,” said Leaf, also an assistant professor at Harvard Medical School.
 The patient population was also more severely ill in that study than in the two randomized trials.

-The reports from France and Italy provide the first available peer-reviewed results for randomized trials involving tocuzimulab, said Jonathan Parr, an infectious-diseases physician at University of North Carolina at Chapel Hill, who was not involved with the studies.
+The reports from France and Italy provide the first available peer-reviewed results for randomized trials involving tocilizumab, said Jonathan Parr, an infectious-diseases physician at University of North Carolina at Chapel Hill, who was not involved with the studies.
 Parr said the observational study was rigorously done, but he gave more weight to randomized trials.
 “We have been eagerly awaiting studies like those coming out today,” he said.

-Drugmaker Roche, which manufactures the drug as Actemra, had announced via new release in July that a phase three trial showed tocuzimulab did not help patients with severe covid-19 pneumonia.
+Drugmaker Roche, which manufactures the drug as Actemra, had announced via a news release in July that a Phase 3 trial showed tocilizumab did not help patients with severe covid-19 pneumonia.
 Mortality at four weeks was not improved, either.
 Another randomized trial by Roche appeared to show positive results, suggesting that patients with covid-19 who took the drug were less likely to die or require mechanical ventilation than patients given a placebo.

 But because the peer-reviewed results from the Roche trials aren’t yet available, “it’s difficult to assess those studies,” Parr said.